 A holiday letting agreement

-A holiday letting agreement (found here) is a licence to occupy, but on terms that clearly indicate the nature of the agreement is temporary and short term.
+A holiday house letting agreement is a licence to occupy, but on terms that clearly indicate the nature of the agreement is temporary and short term.

 It is suitable for letting for periods up to three months for holiday purposes.
 If the let property is or becomes the main residence of the occupier, the landlord may have great difficulty in obtaining possession if the occupier refuses to leave.
 It is therefore most important to make sure day occupier really does have a permanent home elsewhere.